GeYiyang/tda-imputation-quality-evaluator/README.md

 - Currently supported input format: CSV
 - May contain mixed variable types
-- Numeric features are automatically selected for Mapper construction and topological comparison

 ### Imputed Dataset

 - Currently supported input format: CSV
 - Should have the same feature structure as the complete-case dataset
-- Numeric features are automatically selected for Mapper construction and topological comparison

 ---